Andrews-abnormalYT/captain-minecraft-101/README.md

 <html>
    Captain Minecraft 101 Website <br /> <br />
   <body>
-    Welcome to Captain Minercraft 101's official website!
+    Welcome to Captain Minecraft 101's official website!
 Here you can find some infomation about how my channel started. <br />
   <br />
       On July 5, 2022, my friend Tyler asked me how to create a youtube channel.
 He was a friend from my school and he knows that I am a tech genius.
 So I **Showed** him how to create a YouTube channel and we started Co-op on it.
 2 Months later, Sep 8, 2022, Tyler asked me to create a channel for his brother Charlie.
 I did it